JJ/setup-gh-pages/README.md

 ln -s sync.sh post-commit
 ```

 If your project includes other files, you'll have to adapt the hook file.
+It might not work for some GH templates.
+If so, you'll have to go and edit `_layouts/index.html` and insert by hand `{{content}}` where you want your content to go.